How to share data between instances

 Using shared memory (DSP side)

-If you've already switched to C/C++ (from AngelScript), you can try various ways to manipulate memory.
-Scripts written in AngelScript don't have a direct access to memory, so the only way to commucate with the "outer world" seems to be reading and writing to files, which is quite slow.
-We also did some experiments opening virtual COM-ports as files, but we wouldn't recommend it as a reliable option.
+If you've already switched to C/C++ (from AngelScript), you can try various ways to access memory.
+Scripts written in AngelScript don't have a direct access to memory, so the only way to commucate with the "outer world" seems to be reading and writing to files.
+(We also did some experiments opening virtual COM-ports as files, but we wouldn't recommend it as a reliable option).

-If you're in C++ you can think that making a variable "static" will make it shared between instances.
-But in fact each time loading your compiled code it's copied and opened as a new library, so the plugins don't see each other this way.
+In C/C++ you can making a variable "static" hoping that it will be shared between instances.
+But each time PnS plugin loads your compiled code it's renamed and opened as a new library, so "static" will not work as expected.

 One of the options that Blue Cat Audio recommends is making another dynamic library that you can load, and use it as a place for sharing data.
-We tried that and it works, but there's probably a more convenient way - creating and opening virtual files in shared memory.
+We tried that and it works, but there's another way we've found that doesn't require building additional libraries - opening virtual files in shared memory.

 Opening a virtual file in shared memory

-In this demo we've created a virtual file in shared memory (allocated some space), got an address of the first byte of that shared memory and used it to share a simple value.
+In this demo we've created a virtual file in shared memory (allocated some space there), got an address of the first byte of that shared memory and used it to share a simple value.
 See more comments and explanations in the code.

 Contents of the main dsp file (test_shared_mem.cpp)